SKKU-ChoeLab/Collapse_GTDB_Phylotree/README.md

 # Collapse_GTDB_Phylotree
-Collapse GTDB bacterial phylogenetic tree using ETE3 package
+Collapse GTDB bacterial phylogenetic tree using ETE3 package.

 This script processes a GTDB phylogenetic tree and collapses it to the genus level using the ETE3 toolkit.
-This project depends on ETE3 (GPLv3).
+This project depends on ETE3.
 Please install it separately.

 It removes species-level nodes, normalizes node labels, and outputs a cleaned Newick tree that preserves higher taxonomic hierarchy (family, order, class, phylum, domain).